spexigeo/Spexi-Contracts-Public/README.md

 In order to mint to an address, the address MUST have a collection in their account.

-#### 3. `destroy_product`:
+#### 3. `switch_off_product`:

-This function allows us to delete a certain NFT out of a collection.
-It takes the inputs of an `address` and `id` for which nft you would like to destroy.
+This function allows us to switch a boolean of a certain NFT.
+It takes the inputs of an `address` and `id` for which nft you would like to turn off.
+This boolean will be a way for us to `invalidate it` in case some malicious/incorrect information passed our automated verification.

 This function works but currently has some concerns around it.
-Its currently accessible by anyone (anyone can delete an NFT).
-But also we need to be aware of the fact that when we delete an NFT, we remove its ID from circulation but the totalSupply and the IDs of everything else dont change.
-Meaning, if we delete NFT with `id = 1`, then NFT with `id = 2` will maintain that ID but we will no longer have an NFT with `id = 1`.
-So we would need to keep track of which NFTs were deleted in our back end.
+Its currently accessible by anyone (anyone can switch off the boolean NFT).